 #3 Multimodal Treatment (CBT + Physical Therapy)

-All the multimodal interventions included CBT, which was the most common psychological intervention across studies.
+Every multimodal intervention included CBT, which was the most common psychological intervention across studies.
 When combined with exercise, PC reduction was greater than that obtained through ACT or CBT alone.
-Even more, CBT plus exercise had the largest effect sizes for studies that included only high baseline PC subjects and targeted catastrophizing as primary outcome, and for those that included active controls (intervention cross-comparisons) rather than waitlist/usual care.
-Since exercise does not directly target negative thinking associated with PC, the reason(s) behind its beneficial effects on PC are not immediately apparent; the authors propose several possible explanations about this (10):
+Moreover, CBT-supplemented exercise had the largest effect on high baseline subjects in studies that focused primarily on PC treatment by use of active controls.
+Since exercise does not directly target negative thinking associated with PC, the reasons it had a beneficial impact on PC are not immediately apparent.
+The authors propose several possible explanations for this (10):

 - Exercising without catastrophic outcomes could contribute to cognitive restructuring by providing disconfirmatory evidence.

 - Exercise may help to shift attention away from rumination due to its attentional demands and mood effects.

 - The use of exercise as a self-management tool could increase self-efficacy and thereby reduce helplessness.

 - Given the evidence of a bidirectional relationship between pain intensity and PC, the modulation of descending inhibitory control mechanisms associated with paced exercise may indirectly reduce PC via pain reduction.

 As the authors point out, yet another possibility is that multimodal treatments are more likely to match at least one treatment component to a patient strength or deficit (14).